 Other methods for treating occasional breathlessness include splashing cold water on your face or hitting yourself with a cool gust of air; these methods stimulate the body’s natural responses to decrease the sensation of breathlessness.

-As in the case of Don C., stem cell therapy may mean the difference between struggling to get out of bed to getting through his day-to-day activities without oxygen.
+As in the case of Don C., cellular therapy may mean the difference between struggling to get out of bed to getting through his day-to-day activities without oxygen.

-If you or a loved one suffers from a chronic lung disease like COPD, PF, ILD, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic lung disease like COPD, PF, ILD, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.